Your Furnace Specialists

 When the temperature drops, a good furnace is worth its weight in gold.
 The last thing you want is to enter winter with a broken or struggling heater.
 That’s why it is so important to maintain your HVAC system all year round.

-If you just bought your home and are not sure when the unit was last serviced, or if you haven’t had anyone check out your furnace in a few years, it’s time to call Waterbury Heating & Cooling.
-Our experienced technicians will inspect and service your HVAC unit with a professional eye for detail and will make the appropriate suggestions to get your heating system running at maximum capacity.
+If you just bought your home and are not sure when the unit was last serviced, or if you haven’t had anyone check out your furnace in a few years, it’s time to call Waterbury Heating & Cooling, Inc. Our experienced technicians will inspect and service your HVAC unit with a professional eye for detail and will make the appropriate suggestions to get your heating system running at maximum capacity.

 For those of you who enjoy DIY projects, you can always maintain your furnace with the following tips.

 Is your furnace gas or electric?
 Who is the manufacturer?
 How old is it?
 Do you know when was it last serviced?
 The answers to these questions allow you to better understand your heater’s needs.
 Maintenance requirements differ between gas and electric, and even from unit to unit.
 If possible, find the manufacturer’s manual.
 It will give you all the information you need.
 If you’re unable to locate the manual, check the furnace for a manufacturer name and serial number to help identify your unit.
-If you’re still not sure, call Waterbury Heating & Cooling.
-One of our technicians will help you identify and maintain your system.
+If you’re still not sure, call Waterbury Heating & Cooling, Inc. One of our technicians will help you identify and maintain your system.

 The air filter is responsible for keeping dust, debris, dust mites and even bacteria from circulating around your home when the heater or air conditioner is running.
 But if you don’t change out the filter, it becomes clogged and now all those dirty particles are riding the air currents throughout your house.
 This can lead to impaired air quality in your home, which can make people with allergies or asthma very uncomfortable.
 Aim to change your air filter once each month.
 If you live in an area with bad air quality, have pets who shed a lot, own an older, less efficient, furnace or are experiencing dense seasonal pollens, consider changing your filter every 2-3 weeks.
 Newer furnaces feature more efficient filters that can last up to three months without being changed, but to be on the safe side, check your manufacturer’s recommendations to see how often you should be replacing your air filter.